fosres/EPI/README.md

 Expect the Lingua Franca Programming Language

-for the Pardigm of Programming Language to
+for the Paradigm of Programming Language to

 contain its own version of EVERY Practical